Apprenticeship funding (employer)

 ‘Frameworks’ include work-related vocational and professional qualifications, with workplace and classroom training.

 We’re withdrawing frameworks.
 Apprentices cannot start a framework after 31 July 2020.

 Choose an approved training provider to deliver your apprenticeship training.

 3. Agree the cost

 You must negotiate and agree the total cost for an apprenticeship with your training provider, which includes training and assessment costs.
 Take into account any relevant prior learning when you work out the cost.

 For apprenticeship standards, you must also agree the end-point assessment cost with an end-point assessment organisation.

 4. Use your apprenticeship service funds

-Your apprenticeship funds will enter your account each month after you declare the levy to HMRC.
+If your organisation pays the levy, your apprenticeship funds will enter your account each month after you declare it to HMRC.
 Funds will leave your account when you pay your training provider.

 If your organisation does not pay the levy, you need to reserve funds in your apprenticeship service account.
 This funding is paid directly from the government to the training provider, so you do not see the funding you have access to.